 Is Underwater Welding Worth It?

 Becoming an underwater welder certainly comes with its merits.
-One of them is definitely financial compensation, as a certified welder can earn up to $300,000 a year.
-Also, earning a commercial diver’s license does not take so long as one can acquire it in up to a year.
-This means that a person can start working and earning much faster than a doctor or a lawyer, who make the big bucks but take significantly longer to obtain the licenses needed to practice their trait.
+One is financial compensation, as a certified welder can earn up to $300,000 a year.
+Also, earning a commercial diver’s license takes little time, as one can acquire it in up to a year.

+Not to mention that underwater welding comes with the merits of traveling worldwide.
+You can see the sites and tell stories that only a few people have experienced.
 But it all comes at a price.
-All the factors and numbers mentioned above indicate how dangerous this job can be.
-Even highly trained and skilled operators can get injured or even die on the job.
+All the above factors and numbers indicate how dangerous this job can be.
+Even highly trained and skilled operators can get injured or even die.

 Underwater Welding Death Rate Conclusion

-However, the returns are fantastic, as you will be earning a doctor’s salary with less than half of the time invested in getting a license and starting to work.
-It is up to you if you are willing to take on the risks this job brings.
+However, the returns are fantastic, as you will earn a doctor’s salary with less than half of the time invested in getting a license and starting to work.
+It is up to you if you are willing to take on this job’s risks.

 - Underwater Welding Death Rate | How Dangerous is Underwater Welding?